 Using Incorrect Demonstrative Adjectives with Uncountable Nouns

-Another mistake is using demonstrative adjectives incorrectly with uncountable nouns.
-Uncountable nouns refer to things that cannot be counted, such as water, air, or information.
-When using demonstrative adjectives with uncountable nouns, it is important to use this or that rather than these or those:
+Another error happens when using demonstrative adjectives with uncountable nouns.
+Uncountable nouns are items you can’t count, like water, air, or information.
+When using demonstrative adjectives here, use this or that instead of these or those:

 - Correct: This information is helpful.